Softwares used by SAG

 Revit is used for architectural design and rendering.
 Users can rapidly develop models of complex buildings.
 Images of the models can be rendered within Revit or can be exported to another software, such as 3DS Max, for further development.

 Autocad is a well-known software for drafting and design.
-Students learn Autocad early in the SAG program to get them acquainted with how many modeling and design softwares work.
+Students learn Autocad early in the SAG program to get them acquainted with how many modeling and design software work.
 This prepares them for later coursework using 3DS Max.